 The Down platform with the station building in the middle.
 See below.

 1959 North end of the station, looking soutwards.
 A Fish train for Peterhead waits for the signal on the Down platform.
 In the

-into the Goods Yard.
+Goods Yard.
 Close to photos above.

 or it may be the old box on the left was the original one and had not yet been demolished.
 GNSRS Photo).